GHOST-Aram/mongoose-models-with-types/README.md

     year_sold:{ type: Number}
 })
 ```
+If you are wondering how I know the positions, try hovering on the `Schema` type on the left side of the equal sign.

 Our `VehicleModel` type and `vehicleSchema` have been updated with the `VehicleVirtuals` interface.
 Let us add the interface to the `HydratedDocument` type in the next step.

 ### c).
 Extend the `HydratedDocument` type.
-Both `VehicleMethods and VehicleVirtuals` interfaces are added as 2nd arguments in the `HydratedDocument` generic list.
-The two interfaces are binded together on the 2nd position using a logical AND operator (&).
+The `VehicleVirtuals` is added as 2nd arguments in the `HydratedDocument` generic list.
+Remember that we also added the `VehicleMethods` type in the same position.
+The two interfaces are merged on the 2nd position using a logical AND operator (&).
 This doesn't mean that a virtuals interface cannot independently exist in a `HydratedDocument`.
 The virtuals interface could also be added independently like we did in the instance methods in the previous section.

 Here is the code snippet that includes the two interfaces on one model: